NASA's Perseverance Mars Rover landing will be must-see TV

-But the new rover on the block is carrying more audio-visual gear than its predecessors to capture portions of the pivotal Entry, Descent and Landing (EDL) phase of the mission.
-A camera mounted on the back shell of the spacecraft is pointed up and will be able to catch a view of the parachutes that will deploy during descent to slow Perseverance as it comes in for a landing.
+But the new rover on the block is carrying more audio-visual gear than its predecessors to capture portions of the pivotal entry, descent and landing, or EDL, phase of the mission.
+A camera mounted on the back shell of the spacecraft is pointed up and will be able to catch a view of the parachutes that will deploy during descent to slow Perseverance as it comes in for its landing.
 Beneath this is a downward-pointing camera on the descent stage, which further slows and orients the rover for landing.

 Finally, the rover itself is equipped with cameras and a microphone.
 Altogether, this suite of tech should provide us with the most detailed images and audio of a landing on Mars yet.

-At an altitude of about one mile (1.5 kilometers), the descent module fires its engines and a brand new terrain relative navigation (TRN) system kicks in to identify a safe landing spot.
+At an altitude of about one mile (1.5 kilometers), the descent module fires its engines and a new terrain relative navigation system, or TRN, kicks in to identify a safe landing spot.
 TRN is basically a sort of computer vision that allows the spacecraft to look at the terrain below and match it up with maps in its database.

-The system slows down to a literal crawl and then it's time for "sky crane," the same sort of hovering landing system the Curiosity rover used that will allow Perseverance to basically lower itself softly to the surface.
+The system slows down to a literal crawl, and then it's time for "sky crane," the same sort of hovering landing system the Curiosity rover used, which will allow Perseverance to basically lower itself softly to the surface.

 This whole process will be fully automated without any input from mission control because of the delay in sending radio signals back and forth from Mars to the Earth.